Double your donation & help grow the Wild Plant Nursery! All donations will be matched up to $10,000!

 Let's Grow the Wild Plant Nursery!

 We’re on the cusp of some big changes here at the Earth Sangha – and we need your help to realize them.
-Partnering with our colleagues in Fairfax County’s Department of Public Works and Environmental Services - Urban Forestry Management Division (DPWES-UFMD) we are at the very final stages of an agreement to relocate and expand our nursery.
-We aren’t quite ready to share every detail – including the site location, other than that we will be remaining in Fairfax County! – but we need your support to get ready for this next phase of the Earth Sangha’s Wild Plant Nursery’s growth.
+Partnering with our colleagues in Fairfax County’s Department of Public Works and Environmental Services - Urban Forestry Management Division (DPWES-UFMD) we are moving and expanding the Wild Plant Nursery!
 To better explain our project and, hopefully, to preempt questions you all may have, we’ve put together an FAQ:

 Why are you moving the Wild Plant Nursery?